HOSS-LiU/HOSS-LiU/index.md

 # Statistics and programming

 # Resources by project stage
 Open science practices can be implemented at all stages of the research process.
-Below, we aim to collect guidance for integrating open science practices within your typical research workflow at all stages.
+Below, we aim to collect guidance for integrating open science practices within your typical research workflow at any chosen stage.

 <p align="center"><img src="https://hoss-liu.github.io/HOSS-LiU/assets/images/OSF.png"></p>p>